docarray/docarray/docs/advanced/document-store/benchmark.md

 If you're experimenting on a dataset with fewer than 10,000 Documents, you can use the in-memory DocumentArray as-is to enjoy the best quality for nearest neighbor search with reasonable latency (say, less than 20 ms/query).

 If your dataset does not fit in memory, and you **do not** care much about the speed of nearest neighbor search, you can use `sqlite` as storage.

+Redis offers great speed if your data fits in memory and you need an isolated server to store your data.

 AnnLite offers good speed in CRUD and vector search operations, but keep in mind that AnnLite is a library and does not follow a client-server design.
 This means that AnnLite operations do not include network overhead unlike other backends.